Intoware/workfloplus-docs/docs/job-query-documentation.md

 ```

 ## Attachment Model
-The attachment model provides details of both the original attachment and additionally any thumbnails that WorkfloPlus has generated; if you query a job shortly after is has been completed you may find that all attachments and thumbnails are not present in the result as they are still syncing or being generated
+The attachment model provides details of both the original attachment and additionally any thumbnails that WorkfloPlus has generated; if you query a job shortly after it has been completed you may find that all attachments and thumbnails are not present in the result as they are still syncing or being generated
 ```graphql
 {
   jobs